Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-12-cpp-multi-thread.md

 When using `std::condition_variable::wait`, we usually use `notify_all` to wake up all blocked threads.
-This is because we don't know which thread is waiting.
+This is because we don't know which threads are waiting and for what are they waiting.
-When we wake up all blocked threads, the threads that do not meet the exit condition of `wait` will continue to be blocked.
+When we wake up all blocked threads, the threads that do not meet the exit condition of `wait` will be blocked again.
 At the same time, it is worth noting that `wait` will first check whether the exit condition is met, rather than blocking first and then waking up to check again,